Oussamadl/ctSOM/README.md

 # Pipeline output
 the results of your run are all in the directory you defined in --outdir . the log, html and dot files are optional output to give you insight about your run where:
 - my.log : Logs are important for debugging, tracking the execution progress, and identifying any errors that might occur during the execution of the pipeline
-- The HTML report typically includes information about the execution of each process in the workflow, such as input and output files, execution times, and any errors encountered.
+- report.html typically includes information about the execution of each process in the workflow, such as input and output files, execution times, and any errors encountered.
-- The timeline provides a visual representation of the execution timeline of processes in the workflow, showing when each process started and finished.
+- timeline.html provides a visual representation of the execution timeline of processes in the workflow, showing when each process started and finished.
-- The **.dot** format is a standard format for describing graphs. it visualizes the workflow's structure and dependencies between processes.
+- flowchart.dot: The **.dot** format is a standard format for describing graphs. it visualizes the workflow's structure and dependencies between processes.